James W. Gazlay

-James William Gazlay (July 23, 1784 – June 8, 1874) was a U.S. Representative from Ohio for one term from 1823 to 1825.
+James William Gazlay (July 23, 1784 – June 8, 1874) was an American lawyer and politician who served as a U.S. Representative from Ohio for one term from 1823 to 1825.

 Biography

 Born in New York City, Gazlay moved with his parents to Dutchess County, New York, in 1789.

 He attended the common schools, after which he pursued an academic course.

 He studied law in Poughkeepsie, New York.

 He was admitted to the bar in 1809 and practiced.

 He moved to Cincinnati, Ohio, in 1813 and continued the practice of law.

+Congress

 Gazlay was elected as a Jackson Republican to the Eighteenth Congress (March 4, 1823 – March 3, 1825).

 His opponent was Ohio State Senator and future President William Henry Harrison.
 He was an unsuccessful candidate for reelection in 1824 to the Nineteenth Congress.